failfa-st/scientific-research-papers/Hydrostatic Tidal Energy Converter (HTEC): A Conceptual Design and Challenges/README.md

 ## References

-Please note that while I can provide a template and suggestions for types of references that might be cited in a real-world version of this paper, as of my last training data in September 2021, this specific HTEC concept does not exist in the scientific literature.

 1. Edenhofer, O., Pichs-Madruga, R., Sokona, Y., Seyboth, K., Matschoss, P., Kadner, S., Zwickel, T., Eickemeier, P., Hansen, G., Schlömer, S., von Stechow, C. (Eds.).
 (2011).
 IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation.
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, 1075 pp. [IPCC report providing an overview of various renewable energy technologies, including marine energy]

 2. Bahaj, A. S. (2011).
 Generating electricity from the oceans.
 Renewable and Sustainable Energy Reviews, 15(7), 3399-3416.
 [Comprehensive review of different methods for generating electricity from the marine environment]